jonseymour/sudoku/README.md

 ##Speculative Assertion
-When we run out of other heuristics to try, we clone the current state of the solution and speculatively assert one of the possible cell/value pairs and see what happens.
+When we run out of other heuristics to try, we clone the current state of the solution and speculatively assert one of the possible candidates pairs and see what happens.

 ##Contradiction Found
-If a speculative assertion produced a contradiction, then we reject the cell/value pair that was the subject of the speculative assertion in the original solution.
+If a speculative assertion produced a contradiction, then we reject the candidate that was the subject of the speculative assertion in the original solution.

 ##Verify Uniqueness
 If a speculative assertion finds a solution, we need to verify that the solution